Sibghatullah-Laghari/universalLab/README.md

 ## Prerequisites

-Before running the application, ensure the following software is installed:
+Before building the project, ensure the following software is installed:

-* JDK 17 or later
+* JDK 17 or newer
 * Maven 3.9+
 * Git

-Verify installation:
+Verify the installation using:

 ```bash
 java -version